cscheid/cscheid.net/projects/fagan_nomogram/index.md

 true positives to false positives at 10 to 1, only 50% of the people tested positive will actually exhibit the condition.

-Similarly, if only 10% of the population exhibit the condition, then in order to be 90% sure that a positive result indicates the presence of the condition, then the test can give a false-positive result only 1 every 100 times it gives true positive results.
+Similarly, if only 10% of the population exhibits the condition, then in order to be 90% sure that a positive result indicates the presence of the condition, the test can give a false-positive result only 1 every 100 times it gives true positive results.
 Intuitively, what's going on is that the base-10 logarithm of the "likelihood ratio" (10 and 100 respectively in the examples above) is the "number of nines